 2. Check the stainless steel sleeve is not in the bush at this point.
 Apply some washing up liquid to the outside of the bush to ease fitting.
 Press the polyurethane bush into the arm at an angle so one part of the lip is already in the bore of the arm, when the bush is then pushed in the rest of the lip will follow.
 Make sure the lip has fully popped out the other side of the arm.

 3. Apply some of the supplied grease to the bore of the bush and insert the sleeve into the bush.

 4. Re-fit the arm to the car and tighten all hardware to all manufacturers recommended torque settings.

 APPLICATION OF GREASE

-It is best to assemble our bush kits into the suspension components using a small smear of this long last grease.
-This can be applied to all contact points of the bush and any excess grease visible once assembled can easily be wiped clear.
+It is best to assemble our bush kits into the suspension components using a small smear of this long lasting grease.
+This can be applied to the bores and outer flanges of all bushes and to the centre sleeve.
+Any excess grease visible once assembled can easily be wiped clear.

 To measure your Anti-Roll bar, there are two recommended methods.

 If you have access to a vernier caliper then this is the most accurate way, however using an open-ended spanner can be just as effective.

 By placing the open end of the spanner over the ARB, you can gauge the size by simply moving up and down on the size until you find one that fits closely.
 Whatever the size of the spanner is the size of the ARB bush that you’d require.
 Simple!